DEFRA/hapi-govuk-question-page/API.md

   - `pageTemplateName` - a string specifying the filename of an alternative page template to use, rather than the default `layout.html`.

+This option will override any `pageTemplateName` option that you provided when the plugin was registered.

 Note that this option is ignored if the `viewName` option is used to provide an entirely bespoke view.